 As part of the 2013 Public Expenditure Review, the World Bank built, with the guidance and support of Paraguay's Ministry of Finance, a BOOST database.
 As part of the reforms carried out by the Government of Paraguay, the BOOST dataset was released to the public through an open-source interactive pivot table interface.
 After the introduction fo the database to the public, the Government of Paraguay organized a series of workshops and capacity-building events aimed to create capacity among journalists involved in budget and public policy analysis.

 The Paraguay BOOST is divided in two files.
-The first file contains initial, revised, released and executed spending figures for the central government and the decentralized agencies.
-The years covered for this part of the dataset range from 2003 to 2014.
+The first file contains approved, modified, committed and paid spending figures for the central government and the decentralized agencies.
+The years covered for this part of the dataset range from 2003 to 2015.
 The data was provided by the Ministry of Finance and came from the IFMIS.
 This file classifies the data in economic, administrative, functional, and programmatic classifications. in addition to variables created by World Bank technicians aimed to identify the source of financing of each budget line.
 Additionally, the file includes a geographic identifier for each line of the budget.

 Database users should be aware of the potential limitations of the datasets.
 We urge users to consult the users’ manuals to learn more about these limitations and take them into account when analyzing their countries’ budgets.